Does my house need rewiring?

 Want to rewire your home yourself?

 We have a course that has been designed specifically for anyone looking to become a domestic installer quickly at an affordable price.
-After completing the course you can either join a Government approved Part P scheme, which will allow you to sign off your house rewire and other notifiable work or you can go through your local Building Authority.
+After completing the course you can either join a Government approved Part P scheme (depending on your experience), which will allow you to sign off your house rewire and other notifiable work or you can go through your local Building Authority.

 If the only piece of notifiable work you are completing is your house rewire, then it might be easier to go through your local Building Authority and submit an application to perform the notifiable work.
 After submitting the application and carrying out the work, a registered electrician will be sent to certify that it complies with the regulations and sign it off.